 Withdrawing from Barbiturates: Treatment Methods and Options for Help

-A treatment coordinator can help the person choose between inpatient and outpatient rehab.
 Inpatient care may be a more suitable option for those with coexisting mental health conditions or unhealthy living situations.
-For example, if the patient shares an apartment with other drug users, he may benefit from a temporary stay in a drug-free facility.
-The treatment coordinator could also help the person secure new housing for when he is discharged.
+For example, if the person shares an apartment with other drug users, they may benefit from a temporary stay in a drug-free facility.

 Community-based support groups are another commonly used treatment strategy.
 Groups such as Narcotics Anonymous are run by people who are in recovery.
-The groups offer weekly meetings, which include discussions on coping with urges to use.
-A group can also provide the person with a sponsor, who offers one-on-one support and advice as needed.
+The groups offer weekly meetings that can also provide the person with a sponsor, who offers one-on-one support and advice as needed.
 Support groups are often used in conjunction with professional counseling.

 |Barbiturate Information at a Glance|

 |Generic Name: Barbiturate, Phenobarbital, Mephobarbital, Secobarbital, Pentobarbital, Butabarbital, Amobarbital, Butalbital

 Brand Name: Luminal, Mebaral, Seconal, Nembutal, Butisol, Tuinal, Fiorinal, Fioricet

 |Function or Use at Low Dose: sedative or anticonvulsive 1